PostgREST/postgrest/docs/api.rst

 .. important::

-  Computed columns must be created under the :ref:`exposed schema <db-schemas>` to be used in this way.
+  Computed columns must be created in the :ref:`exposed schema <db-schemas>` or in a schema in the :ref:`extra search path <db-extra-search-path>` to be used in this way.

 Unicode support
 ---------------